 Today many agencies depend on the breed for search and rescue operations, as well as drug detection services.
 Due to their keen and fiercely loyal nature, as well as their imposing size, Belgian Shepherd dogs can be effective personal protection dogs.

-Belgian Shepherd Dogs are known for their intelligent and highly active personalities.
+These Dogs are known for their intelligent and highly active personalities.
 While easy to train, they require a commitment of time, effort, and care on behalf of the owner.
-Because they prefer to be at the side of their owners, Belgian Shepherd Dogs do not make good kennel or “stay at home” pets.
+Because they prefer to be at the side of their owners, Belgian Shepherd Dogs do not make good kennels or “stay at home” pets.

 It cannot be stressed enough that Belgian Shepherd dogs are highly sensitive, with an eager-to-please personality that adapts quickly to commands but is equally deterred by overly stern treatment.
 When training this breed, it’s important to use a firm but gentle hand.